 FIGURE 3: ANALYZE THE ETF DETAILS.

-Exchange-traded funds come in many different forms and can include a wide range of financial instruments.
+Exchange-traded funds come in many different forms and can include a wide range of investment themes.
 They can be narrowly focused, or highly diversified; customized to suit more conservative tastes, or designed to be more aggressive; limited to a single domestic sector, or open to a mix of global assets.

-In addition to building your own ETF portfolio, you can also invest in these funds using a managed portfolio solution from TD Ameritrade Investment Management, LLC.* You might consider this option if you don't have the time or desire to select ETFs on your own.
+In addition to building your own ETF portfolio, you can also invest in these funds using a managed portfolio.
+You might consider this option if you don’t have the time or desire to select ETFs on your own.

 Whichever approach you choose, carefully consider each fund’s investment objectives, risks, charges, and expenses before investing.
 You can find most of this and other important information about the ETF in each fund’s prospectus.